elasticio/elasticio.github.io/content/_components/msdynamics-crm-v2/index.md

 #### Configuration Fields

 *   **Object Type** - (dropdown, required): Object-type to lookup on.
 E.g `Contacts`.
 *   **Emit Behavior** - (dropdown, required): Defines the way result objects will be emitted, one of `Emit all`, `Emit page` or `Emit individually`.

 #### Input Metadata

 * **Search Criteria** - (array of strings, required): [Search terms to filter objects](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/query-data-web-api#filter-results).
-Search terms are array which will be used as value for `filter` param of search.
+Search terms are array which will be used as value for `filter` parameter of search.
 Be default, mapping configured to combine all search terms with `and` logical operator, if you want to use another behavior - proceed to advanced mode.
 Example Search Criteria: `[{ fieldName: 'createdon', operator: 'gt', fieldValue: '2022-08-28T14:27:45Z' }, { fieldName: '_primarycontactid_value', operator: 'eq', fieldValue: 'd1bf9a01-b056-e711-abaa-00155d701c02' }]`

 If selected `Emit Behavior` is `Emit page` additionally fields will be added:
 * **Page Number** - (number, defaults 0): Indicates number of page to fetched.